rblack42/Blog/content/2017/08/21/MoreDentalWork.rst

 cutting on the flap to expose the posts, and while he is at it, he plans on doing another round of "fat grafting" to fill in more of the side of my face.
-We did not see Dr. Yu, but spent a few minutes going over everything with his PA< Brooke.
-(She is a native Nebraskan, so Cheryl likes visiting with er!).
+We did not see Dr. Yu, but spent a few minutes going over everything with his PA, Brooke.
+(She is a native Nebraskan, so Cheryl likes visiting with her!).

-Brooke wen over everything that could go wrong.
+Brooke went over everything that could go wrong.
 Boy, if you believed any of that would happen, you would run screaming from the place!.
 In the end, we were fine with the plan, so we left for the day!